-Seven Best Value Themes9
+Seven Best Value Themes

 Best Value theme Overall assessment What's working well Where we can improve 1.
-Continuous improvement A LGA Corporate Peer Challenge was undertaken.
+Continuous improvement 18 ; A LGA Corporate Peer Challenge (CPC) was undertaken.
 The Town Hall move is the catalyst for transformation of our ways of working (e.g. more digitally enabled and more sustainable).
 We have improved our communications with the Local Government and Social Care Ombudsman.
 CIPFA principles of good governance feature in this Statement.
-Strategy & Resources Committee agreed to undertaken risk management workshops in 24/5 to further embed and define our risk appetite.
 We are developing an improved officer and councillor training offer.
 We are building an improvement plan from the recommendations made in the CPC report.

-9 HM Government (2024) Best value standards and intervention: a statutory guide for best value authorities, Dept. for Levelling Up, Housing & Communities.
+&lt;sup>9 HM Government (2024) Best value standards and intervention: a statutory guide for best value authorities, Dept. for Levelling Up, Housing & Communities.
 Online available: